AnthonyRChao/CalculatorLibrary/README.md

 to run Linux containers on Windows and macOS.
 To create a Docker container, you need a Docker image.
 Images provide blueprints for containers much like classes provide blueprints for objects.

+## Next Steps:

+Git Workflows
+Testing
+Packaging
+Continuous Integration
+Continuous Deployment
+Remote vs. Self-Hosted Services

+## Questions You Should Be Able To Answer

+What is continuous integration?
+Why is continuous integration important?
+What are the core practices of continuous integration?
+How can I set up continuous integration for my Python project?